jfixemer/AsioSelectAdapter/README.md

 # AsioSelectAdapter
 Helps applications using fd_set integrate with ASIO.

-Keywords: Header Only, C++11, ASIO, select, fd_set

-Status: Compiles, insufficient tests

-@TODO: Add Useful testcases
+Status: Basically working.
+Your mileage may vary.

 Goal is to convert and old, select based event loop to a new event loop run by ASIO.

+Building:
+ - copy adapter/AsioSelect.hpp and source/AdpterSelect.cpp into your project. --or--
+ - Use this project's CMake configuration:
+   - include: %ROOT%/include,
+   - link: %BUILD%/libselectadapter.a

+Why not header only:  I don't fully understand the voodoo of this strategy and would probably create something that wouldn't offer the inlining and optimization benefits.

 Why: This is up to you but some of the items:
  - modernization, moving from select to a poll/epoll system
  - modernization, moving toward future C++ NetworkTS compilance
- - wanting to add HTTP services with Beast (REST, WebSockets)
+ - wanting to add Other network or HTTP services with Asio/Beast (REST, WebSockets)

 What this does not do:
  - Provide portability to Windows (because asio::posix is not enabled on Windows)